Map © Nations Online Project (info)

 Derek was not amused and stalked off to the reception area, where I saw him dump his pile of dirty laundry on the counter.
 Of course he had no Zambian cash, that would have taken far too much planning.
 "Can I pay in US dollars?" he asked.
 I didn't hear what the guy behind the counter said, but when I saw Derek the next day he was wearing fresh new clothes so I guess his laundry quest was successful.

 [Wednesday 26 June : Livingstone (Zambia)] After 11 days of driving, huge distances in some cases, we were relieved to have a day "off".
 But we had booked for a morning canoe safari on the Zambezi River, so there was no lounging around and drinking cocktails ...
 By 8 AM we were at the Zambezi Waterfront, sipping coffee and waiting for our guide.
 Two other people had also booked for the safari, but despite waiting until 8:30 AM they hadn't shown up.
 Somebody went off looking for them in the campsite and returned five minutes later.
-"They're too drunk from last night" he said.
+"They're still drunk from last night," he said.
 "They won't make it.
 You better go without them."

 Not for the first time on this trip I was embarrassed by the loutish behaviour of my fellow South Africans.
 What kind of idiot books a canoe trip in advance and pays 92 US Dollars for it, then drinks himself into such a stupor the night before that he can't go at all?
 And doesn't even have the decency to stagger 50 metres from his tent to apologise and say he won't be coming?
 Because of the boorish behaviour of these two cretins, Karen and I, the two guides and the driver had to stand around waiting and eventually send somebody to look for them.

 But the plus side of this was that we had the services of the two guides all to ourselves.
 And these guys (called Titus and Caesar) were amazing.
-After we had driven to the launch point up-river and started paddling downstream in yellow inflatable 2-man canoes, they very quickly demonstrated both their acute vision and encyclopedic knowledge of the wildlife in and along the Zambezi River.
+After we had driven to the launch point up-river and started paddling downstream in yellow inflatable 2-man canoes, they very quickly demonstrated both their acute vision and encyclopaedic knowledge of the wildlife in and along the Zambezi River.
 They spotted birds and mammals that I had difficulty seeing even when they pointed out exactly where they were.
 We saw numerous hippos and crocodiles, zebra and several species of birds, but the real charm of the trip was the chance to commune with nature on the mighty Zambezi River, away from the loud music and party atmosphere at the waterfront.

 |Distance||: 18 km|